Table of contents

 The discovery of additional genetic mutations associated with the condition is an active area of research.

-Current Research On Is Tourette’s Genetic [Updated July 2021]
+Current Research on Tourette’s [Updated July 2021]

 One of the earliest research on this congenital disorder—Tourette’s was carried out in 2019.
 In this research study, a genome wide association study was used to determine that Tourette’s syndrome is influenced by genetics.
 Hence, the unknown genetic orientation of Tourette’s syndrome began to come into the light.